linode/docs/docs/networking/vpn/openvpn-access-server.md

 > OpenVPN Access Server's free edition is limited to two users.
 If you require additional users for your VPN, you can view pricing details and purchase licenses at [OpenVPN's Website](https://openvpn.net/index.php/access-server/pricing.html)

-1. From the OpenVPN Access Server admin web interface, click the User Permissions link under **User Management**.
+1. From the admin web interface, click the **User Permissions** link under User Management.

-2. Enter the new username that you wish to add in the `New Username` field at the bottom fo the list.
+2. Enter the new username that you wish to add in the `New Username` field at the bottom of the list.

 	[![OpenVPN Admin User Interface.](/docs/assets/openvpn-user-management-resize.png)](/docs/assets/openvpn-user-management.png)